Why the Giants' defense will be a tough test for Eagles quarterback Carson Wentz

 In fairness to Wentz, he also does create a lot of nice plays by scrambling behind the line of scrimmage.
 Sometimes, though, it doesn't work out.
 It goes both ways.

 Pressure is going to be key in this game (as it is in every game).The Giants can get after him with Pierre-Paul and Vernon, and by blitzing.
 The thing about the Giants is -- if Jenkins is available to play -- their secondary is good enough to handle isolated single coverage.
 And the thing about Wentz is that he's awful against the blitz, posting a 72.6 passer rating when blitzed this season, per PFF.
 He's even worse under pressure.
 Under duress, Wentz has a 52.1 passer rating this year, per PFF.
-The Chiefs gave a live demonstration last week, blitzing Wentz 14 times and allowing four completions, 4.3 yards per attempt, and a 39.3 on those blitzes, according to PFF.
+The Chiefs gave a live demonstration last week, blitzing Wentz 14 times and allowing four completions, 4.3 yards per attempt, and a 39.3 passer rating on those blitzes, according to PFF.

 Dating back to last year, the Giants have blitzed 28.4 percent of the time, according to PFF.
 League average in that span is 30.1 percent.
 Upping that number might not be the worst idea if the Giants' line is unable to penetrate.